vinthefantastic1/iis_azure_ad_mvc/README.md

    OR

    In IIS management console, in the Authentication part of the configuration of your site, modify the "Anonymous authentication" line by selecting "Identity of the application pool" instead of "Specific user".

+### If Using Azure AD:

+    Turn off Windows Authentication

+    Turn ON Anonymous Authentication